jamesyang124/linkit/README.md

 ### To-do List

-- Infinte scroll :bulb:
-- `ri Struct` to find manual in shell.
 - redirection for counting link clicks => rss guid can be merged by this.
 - use `counter_cache: true` to set comments count.
 - Email links should direct to **production** url.